aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week03.rst

      def testOne(self):
          print("No tests for the comment, of course -- we can only test stored values!\n") if x == 25:
-             self.assertEqual(y, "yes", "test when x is 25: y should be 'yes'") elif x == 15:
+             self.assertEqual(y, "oranges", "test when x is 25: y should be 'oranges'") elif x == 15:
-             self.assertEqual(y, 'no', "test when x is 15: y should be 'no'") elif x == 5:
+             self.assertEqual(y, 'strawberries', "test when x is 15: y should be 'strawberries'") elif x == 5:
-             self.assertEqual(y, 'unknown', "test when x is 5: y should be 'unknown'") elif x == -10:
+             self.assertEqual(y, 'mulberries', "test when x is 5: y should be 'unknown'") elif x == -10:
-             self.assertEqual(y, 'maybe', "test when x is -10: y should be 'maybe'")
+             self.assertEqual(y, 'maybe', "test when x is -10: y should be 'blueberries'")
          else:
              print("No tests when value of x is %s" % (x))